ibm-mas/gitops-demo/README.md

 ![aws-docdb-add-user logs](docs/screenshots/11.5-syncjob-logs.png)

 Navigate back to the **Instance Root** application using the back button in your browser.
 After some time has passed, the **IBM Suite License Service** application will finish syncing and it should transition to `Healthy`.

+By this point, a Job in the SLS application will have created the `<account>/<cluster>/sls` secret in AWS Secrets Manager for use by other applications.

 The **MAS Core Platform** application will now begin syncing: